ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 why an order can only be filled on the next tick in forwardtesting and on the next bar or later in backtesting, i.e., after the strategy calculates.

-As stated above, in backtesting the strategy is calculated on bar's close.
 The following logic is used to emulate order fills:

 #.
 If the open of bar is closer to the high price of the bar,